dayuyang1999/Personal_Website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Ph.D. in Financial Analytics
+  - course: Ph.D. in Financial Services Analytics
     institution: University of Delaware
   - course: M.S. in Computer Science
     institution: Georgia Institute of Technology